DMuld/GestureGuesser/readME.md

 <b>USING THE CUSTOM KEYBOARD COMMAND FUNCTION:</b>

-DISCLAIMER: Right now there is no error checking (to be added).
-Any invalid input will not work, and will most likely NOT give an error message.

 To add a custom keyboard command, enter the command's name into the first text box.

 The keys to be pressed go in the second text box.